redwallhp/errbot-timezones/README.md

 * Any user's name is accepted as a valid timezone format if they've registered a timezone.

 * If no "to timezone" is specified, your registered timezone will be used.
 If one is no set, UTC will be the fallback.

+* Accepts 24-hour format if you omit the AM/PM